Bojana Jovanovski Petrović: Early life and junior years

 Jovanovski began playing tennis aged seven at the Red Star Tennis Club.
 Aged 12, she won the Serbian national U–14 championships and was the finalist of the U–16.
 She turned professional in 2006 and played her first junior event at the tournament in Pančevo, Serbia, losing in straight sets to Ana Veselinović.
 That year, she also lost to Simona Halep in the finals of the Heiveld Indoor Junior Championships.
 In 2007, Jovanovski won junior events in Città di Santa Croce, defeating Michelle Larcher de Brito, and reached the finals in Prato and Milano, losing to Romana Tabaková and Anastasia Pivovarova, respectively.

 Jovanovski would play at numerous junior Grand Slam tournaments.
 Her best result came at Wimbledon, where she was defeated by Madison Brengle in the quarterfinals.
-In 2008 Jovanovski decided to pursue her professional career on the ITF Circuit, but would also play at the junior Grand Slam events.
+In 2008, Jovanovski decided to pursue her professional career on the ITF Circuit, but would also play at the junior major events.
 She would reach the quarterfinals at the Australian Open and Wimbledon, losing to Arantxa Rus and Laura Robson, respectively.
 Both Rus and Robson later won the tournaments.
-Jovanovski's highest junior ranking was world number 5, which she achieved on 7 April 2008.
+Jovanovski's highest junior ranking was world No. 5, which she achieved on 7 April 2008.